 Not just a ski haven, Ohakune is perfectly located near the start of the Mountains to Sea Cycle Trail, with easy transport access to three of the five sections.

 Take a shuttle to the top of Ruapehu and ride the 1000m descent down the mountain on the Ohakune Mountain Road.
-This is an easy ride on a sealed road through the UNESCO-listed Tongariro National Park, finishing on the doorstep of YHA Ohakune.
+This is an easy ride on a sealed road through the UNESCO-listed Tongariro National Park.

 Ohakune Old Coach Road can be ridden in either direction as a day trip, exploring some of New Zealand's oldest rail history over some pretty epic-looking bridges.
 It's a grade 2, with most punters choosing to ride towards Ohakune for more downhill stretches.